joshuagryphon/plastid/docs/source/examples/make_annotation.rst

    Your annotation will be saved as ``my_annotation.bb``.

 ..
-TODO:: add sample autoSql
+TODO :: add sample autoSql

 -------------------------------------------------------------------------------